 Raina just wants to be a normal sixth grader, but one night after Girl Scouts, she trips and falls, severely injuring her two front teeth.
 What follows is a long and frustrating journey with on-again, off-again braces, surgery, embarrassing headgear, and even a retainer with fake teeth attached.
 And on top of all that, there’s still more to deal with: a major earthquake, boy confusion, and friends who turn out to be not so friendly.

-Just like ‘El Deafo’ and ‘The Dumbest Idea Ever’, this is a graphic memoir based on Raina Telgemeier’s childhood.
-Books and TV shows that are based on the creators real life are always the best.
-For example: ‘Gravity Falls’ was based off of Alex Hirsh’s childhood and ‘The Goldbergs’ was based off of Adam F. Goldberg’s childhood.
+Like ‘El Deafo’ and ‘The Dumbest Idea Ever,’ this is a graphic memoir based on Raina Telgemeier’s childhood.
+Books and TV shows based on the creator’s real-life experiences are always the best.
+For example: ‘Gravity Falls’ was based on Alex Hirsh’s childhood, and ‘The Goldbergs’ was based on Adam F. Goldberg’s childhood.

-I never liked going to the dentist, even when I didn’t have braces.
-I hate the sound the dentist tools make when they scrap against your teeth, it just grates on your brain.
+I’ve never liked going to the dentist, even when I didn’t have braces.
+I hate the sound the dentist’s tools make when they scrap against your teeth.
+It just grates on your brain.
 I can understand why some people think dentists are evil.
 What sane person chooses a career where you stick pointy metal objects into peoples’ mouths?

-This might or might not be a good book to give to a person who is just about to get braces.
-On one hand, it might scare them but on the other hand, they’ll know that even if they are getting braces at least they won’t have to go through what this girl had to go through.
-At least I hope so.
-Either way, this is a great graphic novel.
+This may or may not be a good book to give to a person who is just about to get braces.
+On the one hand, it might scare them, but on the other hand, they’ll know that even if they are getting braces, they won’t have to go through what this girl had to go through.
+At least, I hope so.
+Either way, this is a fantastic graphic novel.

-I was really surprised when I found this book.
-I did not think Raina Telgemeler would draw another book about her life.
-Apparently there was more excitement going on in her life that didn’t include her teeth.
+I was surprised when I found this book.
+I did not think Raina Telgemeler would write another book about her childhood.
+Apparently, there was more excitement going on in her life that didn’t include her teeth.

 Dentists are experimenting with a device that uses electric pulses to straighten teeth up to 50% faster than braces do.